DannyArends/DaNode/README.md

 The content of the [./sh/run](sh/run) shell script:

 ```
-nohup authbind danode/server -b 100 -v 2 > server.log 2>&1 &
+nohup authbind danode/server -b 100 -v 0 > server.log 2>&1 &
 ```

-This starts the server, does not allow for keyboard command (-k) has a backlog (-b) of 100 simultaneous connection (per port), and produces more log output (-v 2).
+This starts the server with a backlog (-b) of 100 simultaneous connection (per port), and produces less log output (-v 0).

 ```
 --port      -p      # HTTP port to listen on (integer)